 We have a medium sized yard enclosed by a four foot fence--will my chickens be able to fly over the fence?

 Typically, docile, large breed "dual purpose" hens cannot fly as well as bantams or smaller, high strung chickens like Leghorns or Hamburgs, for example.
-However, young pullets do go through a stage when they have reached their full wingspan (but not their full weight) when they fly higher and more often than they will later when they are older.
+However, young pullets, even when they'll eventually be large breeds, do go through a stage when they have reached their full wingspan (but not their full weight) when they fly higher and more often than they will later when they are older.
 Most breeds, even heavy breeds, CAN fly a four foot fence if they are motivated.
-And if they are being chased by something, for example, all breeds are far more likely to try to flee their enclosure!
+And if they are being chased by something, for example, ALL breeds are far more likely to try to flee their enclosure!

 Unfortunately, there is no "pat" answer as to whether your chickens will fly a fence or not, just as there is no "pat" answer that will tell you whether or not a dog will be an escape artist, always trying to jump his fence or dig his way into your neighbors' yard.
 You will simply want to evaluate how much enclosure your hens need given the nature of your breeds, your pasture, your flock dynamic and so forth.
 You can reduce the likelihood of wayward hens by getting docile, heavy breeds, and by providing them with lots of space and a stress-free environment.